More Than 115 High School Students Enroll in SWOSU-Sayre Concurrent Classes

-Though some of the high school students come to the Sayre campus to take classes, most of them take the classes at their high schools through an interactive video format.
+Though some of the high school students come to the Sayre remote location to take classes, most of them take the classes at their high schools through an interactive video format.
 The classes are taught by SWOSU faculty members at Sayre, but they are broadcast to several off-campus high schools using cameras and digital monitors.
 High school students participate in class and interact with instructors and students at Sayre.

 “It’s similar to Skype,” Swartwood said.

 The classes are very popular with juniors and seniors who can take the college classes without leaving their high schools.